Gonzo717/GenerativeGraphics/README.md

 Finally, drag the two sliders from this box over to their respective prefab fields.
 "Emission Slider" goes into the "Emission" field and "Emission Upward Slider" goes into "Emission Slider"

+To run, go to "File" and select "Build & Run"